grafana/grafana/docs/sources/explore/trace-integration.md

 ##### Node graph

-You can optionally expand node graph for the displayed trace.
-Depending on the data source this can show spans of the trace as nodes in the graph, or some additional context like service map based on the current trace.
+You can optionally expand the node graph for the displayed trace.
+Depending on the data source, this can show spans of the trace as nodes in the graph, or as some additional context like service map based on the current trace.

 ![Node graph](/static/img/docs/v80/explore-trace-view-node-graph.png "Node graph")